moosetechnology/moosetechnology.github.io/src/content/docs/users/moosequery/index.md

 Moose-Query is a domain-specific language to build navigations and scopes queries for entities in Moose.
 Its authors are Anne Etien, Jean-Christophe Bach, Vincent Blondeau and Cyril Ferlicot-Delbecque.

-This documentation is up to date with Moose 13 alpha version of the 29th September 2025.
+This documentation is up to date with Moose 13 alpha version of the 6th October 2025.

 > Note: A documentation for Moose 6.1 is available at: [https://moosequery.ferlicot.fr](https://moosequery.ferlicot.fr).